What Is a Carbuncle?

 How Is a Carbuncle Treated?

-Antibiotics are sometimes needed for treatment.
-They are either taken orally or rubbed on your skin.
+sometimes needed for treatment.
+They’re either taken orally or rubbed on your

-Pain relievers can be used if necessary.
-Normally over-the-counter medications are enough.
+relievers can be used if necessary.
+Normally over-the-counter

 - Keep your skin clean with antibacterial soap.

-- Change your bandages often if you have undergone surgery.
+- Change your bandages often if you’ve had

 - Wash your hands after touching a carbuncle.